-The Challenger 300/350 is essentially a scaled-down version of the Challenger 600 series, so there are similarities.
-The easiest recognition points are the cockpit windows, which become narrower towards the end.
+The Challenger 300 series is essentially a scaled-down version of the Challenger 600 series, so there are similarities.
+It remains an aircraft with low mounted, swept wings, a T-tail and engines attached to the rear fuselage on pylons.
+The nacelles have a single exhaust.
+The cockpit windows, which become narrower towards the end/side, are a typical recognistion point.
 To differentiate between the subtypes you have to look at the winglets.

 Bombardier BD-100-1A10 Challenger 300

 The first version of the BD-100 has winglets attached almost perpendicular to the wings.
 This is the only external difference compared to the Challenger 350.

 The second and third iterative of the super mid-size Challenger have winglets attached to the wings at an angle of about 45 degrees.
 These winglets are a bit larger than on the Challenger 300.
 This is the only external difference compared to the Challenger 300.

 The Challenger 3500 is externally the same as the 350, but has an improved cabin, reduced cabin altitude and an autothrottle system.

 Confusion possible with

 The Challenger 300/350 looks most like its larger sibling, the Challenger 600 series.
 Look at the cockpit windows to keep them apart.
 They keep the same height at the 600 series, and become narrower towards the end at the 300/350.
 Also on all large cabin Challengers - except the 600 and 600S - the engines have a separate fan exhaust, while the Challenger 300/350 has a single exhaust.

 Being similar in size you might mix-up the Challenger 300/350 and the Raytheon Hawker 4000.
 These can be distinguished by the fairings for the thrust reversers: external on the Hawker 4000, not visible on the Challenger.

 Cessna 700 Citation Longitude